Subham-Maity/fullstack_advance/7. Nest.js/lesson02/INSTRUCTIONS.md

 "test:e2e": "dotenv -e .env.test -- jest --watch --no-cache --config ./test/jest-e2e.json"

 ```
->- "pretest:e2e": "yarn db:test:restart", will restart the test database before running the test
+>- `pretest:e2e": "yarn db:test:restart`, will restart the test database before running the test
 >- Just add `dotenv -e .env.test --` before the jest command so that it will use the .env.test file for the test database
->- It's mean that it will use the .env.test file for the test database and the .env file for the development database
+>- It means that it will use the .env.test file for the test database and the .env file for the development database

-- For checking the migration in the test database run the following command:
+- For checking the migration in the test database, run the following command:

 ```bash
 yarn test:e2e

 docker ps   //two container should be running